Choosing a VoIP provider for your business phone system can be a challenge even if you’re just comparing Google Voice vs RingCentral.

 Both business phone solutions have been around for over a decade, but offer completely different experiences with their own clear limitations.

 While Google Voice has a limited free app (available only in the US), it’s not built for business.
 Free accounts can only be accessed by one user and lack most business features teams need.

 Their business offering, Google Voice for Google Workspace also has its fair share of disadvantages:

-- Unlimited text messaging in US (US customers only)
+- Text messaging in US (US customers only)